kanidm/kanidm/book/src/security_hardening.md

 refuse to start and inform you of this.

 Currently accepted key sizes are minimum 2048 bit RSA and 224 bit ECDSA.

+## Cross-origin requests to REST API

+By default, we block [cross-origin resource sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on the REST API.
+However, if you need it for any reason, you can enable it by adding `cors_allowed_origins = [ "your.origin.here" ]` to the configuration.